-Head across the border to La Jonquera and on towards Figueres.
+Head across the border (when legally possible) to La Jonquera and on towards Figueres.
 For the scenic route, leave the Nationale and follow signs for Rosas, turning off a little before towards San Pere Pescador, and on to Saint Marti.
 Alternatively, stay on the main road and follow signs for L’Escala.

 If you don’t fancy the walk, you can drive close by and park.
 Follow signs for ‘Ruines d’Empuries‘

 Founded by the Greeks in the 6th century BC, and later occupied by the Romans, this was a prosperous part of the Costa Brava, the crossroads of several trade routes, with natural harbour offering shelter to visiting trade vessels.
 It was abandoned in the 3rd century AD and disappeared beneath the dunes.